abhishekvirat0/Movie-Website-RestFulAPI-with-Nodejs/README.md

 Auth0 makes user identity simple and recently they released a new feature to make securing API endpoints a breeze as well.
 If you don’t already have an Auth0 account, signup for a free account here.
 Once you’ve signed up, navigate to your Auth0 dashboard and click on the New Client button to create a new Auth0 application.
+For the client type, select Non-Interactive Client and name it MovieAnalyst Website.
+Click on the Create button to create the client.

+## Creating a Client in Auth0

+As this is a new feature that is still in beta, you will be prompted to enable the API functionality.
+You can do so by simply flipping the switch and a new menu option titled “API’ will be available.
+Click on this new menu option to continue.
+Enable API Beta Feature